nerves-project/nerves/guides/advanced/building-sytems.md

 You can further customize the Nerves system by modifying other configuration files, such as:

-- **Linux kernel configuration:** Located in the Buildroot environment.
 - **System files:** Add or update scripts, binaries, or other files required by your application.

 To dive deeper into kernel customization, see the [Linux Kernel Documentation](https://www.kernel.org/doc/html/latest/).